Earthquake

 • Most injuries are caused from collapsing walls, flying glass, and falling objects.

-• Several thousand shocks of varying sizes occur annually in the United States, and 70 to 75 damaging earthquakes occur throughout the world each year.
+• Several thousand shocks of varying sizes occur annually in the United States, and 70 to 75 damaging quakes occur throughout the world each year.

-• All 50 states and all U.S. territories are vulnerable to earthquakes.
+• All 50 states and all U.S. territories are vulnerable.

 • Where they have occurred in the past, they will happen again.

-• California experiences the most frequent damaging earthquakes; however, Alaska experiences the greatest number of larger quakes—most located in uninhabited areas.
+• California experiences the most frequent damaging earthquakes; however, Alaska experiences the greatest number of larger seismic events —most located in uninhabited areas.

-• They occur most frequently west of the Rocky Mountains, although historically the most violent earthquakes have occurred in the central United States.
+• They occur most frequently west of the Rocky Mountains, although historically the most violent ones have occurred in the central United States.

 • It is estimated that a major one in a highly populated area of the United States could cause as much as $200 billion in losses.

 They are measured with a device called a seismograph.
-The Richter scale measures the magnitude (size) of an earthquake on a scale of 1 to 10 using a seismograph.
+The Richter scale measures the magnitude (size) on a scale of 1 to 10 using a seismograph.
 Each step in the scale indicates a tenfold increase in the energy of the earthquake.

-The Richter Scale, developed by Charles F. Richter in 1935, is a logarithmic measurement of the amount of energy released by a quake.
+The Richter Scale, developed by Charles F. Richter in 1935, is a logarithmic measurement of the amount of energy released by an earthquake.

 The ones with a magnitude of at least 4.5 are strong enough to be recorded by sensitive seismographs all over the world.